 - Congenital heart defects can affect be costly to everyone.
 In the United States, hospital costs for people with heart defects exceed $1 billion a year.

 - People with congenital heart defects are living longer.
 As medical care and treatment advance, infants with heart defects are living longer and healthier lives.
 Many now live into adulthood.
 About 1 million adults in the United States live with a congenital heart defect.

 - Some congenital heart defects can be prevented.
 The cause of most congenital heart defects is unknown.
 Some babies have heart defects because of changes in their genes or chromosomes, or because of a mix of genes and other risk factors.
 Studies indicate that women who are obese, have diabetes or smoke during pregnancy increase the chances their babies will be born with a heart defect.

 For more information, view the flyer in English or Spanish.

 - A study found that women with diabetes before pregnancy are about 4 times more likely to have a pregnancy affected by a congenital heart defect (CHD) compared to women without diabetes.

-- About 8 percent of CHDs each year are due to having diabetes that is not well-controlled in pregnancy.
-That estimate reflects about 2,670 babies each year whose CHD is a result of their mothers’ diabetes.
+- About 8 percent of CHDs each year are due to diabetes that is not well controlled in pregnancy.
+That amounts to about 2,670 babies each year whose CHD is a result of their mothers’ diabetes.

 - Read the study’s abstract here or learn more about the study here.